jjfiv/cs145-f2020/src/syllabus.md

 ## Course Equipment & Software

 Since this course will be run virtually we will need to use software in addition to the course-specific software we would ordinarily setup and use.

+### Computer Science Laptop Opportunities

+If you ever find yourself temporarily in need of a laptop, the Computer Science department has 10 rotating Dell laptops available to our students.
+These come pre-installed with software for most of the courses in the major.
+They are available to be loaned out short-term or long-term based on your need (as determined by you).
+Feel free to ask your professor ahead of time if you think you need one for just a class period, or you can send an e-mail to [rlichenstein@middlebury.edu](mailto:rlichenstein@middlebury.edu) directly.

+***On Long-Term Use:*** College policy has changed recently to include the expectation that every student have a laptop available.
+The college provides laptops to those who need them where “need” is based on Student Financial Services calculations.
+If you anticipate needing a laptop for the whole term, we encourage you to inquire with Student Financial Services and the library first due to our smaller pool of equipment.
+However, our department commits to meeting the needs of every student, so do not be afraid to reach out if you believe you need one of our laptops for any length of time.

 ### Zoom (emphasizing synchronous audio)